Spring Snow Goose Conservation Order

 Each spring, Vermont places a conservation order for harvesting snow geese.
-This order is designed to increase harvest of these birds, whose populations now exceed one million in the Atlantic Flyway and threaten the long-term health of the ecosystems they inhabit.
+This order is designed to increase harvest of these birds, with a population around 600,000 in the Atlantic Flyway, to mitigate their threat to the long-term health of the ecosystems they inhabit.

 To establish a spring conservation order in Vermont, the state must collect information on hunter participation and snow goose harvest.
 This information will help managers assess effectiveness of the spring conservation order for reducing snow goose populations.